ignaciomarvinjohn/uet4rec/README.md

 - is_done (boolean): True if the next state is the last sequence, False otherwise

 You must add a column to define the rewards depending on the dataset type.
-- For a dataset that contains clicks and purchases, add is_purchased (bool) column.
+- For a dataset that contains clicks and purchases, add the is_purchased (bool) column.
-- For a dataset that contains ratings, add rating (int) column.
+- For a dataset that contains ratings, add a rating (int) column.

+The validation and test datasets are similar in format to the training dataset, just without the next_state, next_state_length, and is_done.

 Notes:
 - Our code dervies the sequence length (block_size) based on the length of the current_state and next_state.
 Therefore, it should be consistent throughout (e.g., all lists must have a length of 10 if $`N=10`$).